In this section

 The Department of Social Services (through the National Disability Advocacy Program (NDAP) has given funding for Disability Advocacy Agencies to help people with a disability go through the planning and internal review processes with the NDIA.
 NDAP agencies are also funded to support people with disability who seek an external review of NDIA decisions through the AAT.

-People with disability, carers and their families can use the NDAP Provided Finder to search for advocacy agencies funded by the Australian Government.
+People with disability, carers and their families can use the NDAP Provider Finder to search for advocacy agencies funded by the Australian Government.

 Legal Aid Queensland (and other Australian Legal Aid Commissions) have been given funding from the Department of Social Services to provide advice and legal representation for people with a disability and their families about external reviews of NDIA decisions to the AAT.